Enable Fluent Forms Partial Entries to Save Progress in WordPress Forms

 Now you will get your form editor.
 Drag and drop or serially click on the fields you want to place your form from the right sidebar.
 More so, you can give a name to your form from the top left corner.

-Step-2: Go to advanced field section
+Step-2: Go to the advanced field section

 If you have completed adding form fields, go to the Advanced Fields section.
 Here, add the Form Step field to your form.

-Step-3: Enable per step data save
+Step-3: Enable per-step data save

 Now go to the Input Customization part of that field.
 Then click on the Enable Per Step data option.
 You can collect the partially filled-up data by enabling this field, even if the user did not click on the submit button.
 Note that the partial information will be triggered at the click of the following button.
 For example, if any user fills up only three steps of a form among the four steps and leaves the form, you will still get the data of those three portions as partial entries.